Julia Pfeiffer Burns State Park: CAMPING

 State Parks Pass holders must present pass at kiosk upon entry to the park.

 All incoming campers must check in at the entrance kiosk.
 In the event that the kiosk is closed, campers may also check in at Pfeiffer Big Sur State Park, 11 miles north.
-Campers parking vehicles in the main parking lot or on the highway should display vehicle tag (proof of reservation) in the windshield.
-Vehicle tags are also valid for day use entrance into other area state parks.
+Campers parking vehicles in the parking lot should display camper registration tag (or proof of reservation) in the windshield.
+Registration tags are also valid for day use entrance into other area state parks.

 Fires are allowed only in the provided metal fire rings.
 Wood must be small enough to fit inside the ring and be completely contained.
 Do not gather firewood in the park.
 You may purchase firewood at the Pfeiffer Big Sur State Park entrance kiosk (11 miles north).
 All fireworks are prohibited.